CompositionalIT/talk-kandddinsky/slides/index.md

 ## Guiding the compiler

-* A compiler that makes use of this information to guide us
+* A compiler makes use of this information to *help us*
 * Trap errors early
 * Make illegal states *unrepresentable*
 * Provide guidance where errors may occur